linuxscout/alyahmor/README.md

 ### Generate word forms by affixes
 Alyahmor generate word forms for given affixes

+*  the affix parameter is a list which contains  four elements as
+  * procletic
+  * prefix
+  * suffix
+  * enclitic

 ```python
 >>> import alyahmor.genelex
 >>> generator = alyahmor.genelex.genelex()